NolanLiu01/reproducible-research_homework/README.md

 \# INSERT ANSWERS HERE #

+Question 4:

+1. The random walks originate from the point (0,0) and move a fixed distance in a random direction with each step.
+The step length is set to 0.25 units, and the direction is determined by a random angle chosen between [0, 2π].
+It is evident that the random walks exhibit stochastic behavior, as the two walks are completely different.
+2. A random seed is a starting point used by a pseudorandom number generator (PRNG) to produce a sequence of numbers that appears random.
+Pseudorandom number generators are algorithms that generate sequences of numbers that exhibit statistical randomness but are, in fact, deterministic.
+This means that if you start with the same initial seed, you'll get the same sequence of numbers.
+3. Simply specify the seed with set.seed().
+When you use functions that involve randomness (e.g., runif, rnorm, etc.), R generates random numbers based on an initial seed value as mentioned before.
+If you set the seed using set.seed(), you ensure that the sequence of random numbers generated is the same every time you run the code.
+This is crucial for reproducibility, as it allows others (or yourself at a later time) to replicate your results exactly.

+Question 5

+1. There are 13 columns and 33 rows.
+The 13 columns representing the various attributes of the virus.
+The 33 rows representing the 33 viruses represented in this study.
+2. A log transformation could be used.
+By applying a natural log to both sides of the given equation, the result gives a linear equation.
+Thus a linear model could be used to determine the scaling factor and exponent.
+The code can be found in this repository in the file question_5_code.R
+3. The values are the same as found in the paper.
+Scaling factor = 1181.807 and exponent = 1.52
+4. Code to reproduce graph can also be found in question_5_code.R
+5. The estimated virus volume is 6697007 (in nm3)

+Bonus Question
+Reproducibility:
+Reproducibility involves obtaining consistent results using the same dataset, same analysis methods, and same conditions.
+Compared to replicability, reproducibility focuses on whether the same analysis coud be rerun using the same data and methods to get similar results.

+Replicability:
+Replicability involves obtaining consistent results across multiple studies that are trying to answer the same scientific question.
+Each study has obtained its own data and come up with their own methods to arrive at the same result.

+How Git and Github can enhance Reproducibility and Replicability:

+Version Control:
+Git tracks changes in code, facilitating the recreation of previous states and ensuring that the analysis process can be reconstructed.
+Others can access the entire history of the project, allowing them to understand how the project evolved and easily identify changes made for different datasets or conditions.

+Collaboration:
+Collaborators can work concurrently on the same project, contributing to a more transparent and reproducible workflow.
+A well-documented project on GitHub can be shared with the broader scientific community, enabling others to replicate the study using their own datasets.

+Documentation:
+Git commits and README files can serve as documentation, explaining the purpose of each change and providing context for future reproductions.
+Detailed documentation enhances the chances of successful replication, as other researchers can understand the methods and assumptions.

+Branching:
+Git branches can be used to explore alternative analysis paths without affecting the main codebase, facilitating experimentation without compromising the reproducibility of the main workflow.
+Branching allows for the development of different versions of the project, each focused on specific datasets or conditions.

+Limitations:

+Learning Curve:
+Git and GitHub have a learning curve, and researchers may need time to become proficient.

+Binary Data:
+Large binary files can be less effectively managed by Git, potentially leading to repository bloat.

+Data Sensitivity:
+Sharing sensitive data on GitHub may pose privacy and ethical concerns.

+Dependency Management:
+Dependency management is crucial for reproducibility, and while tools like Git can track code changes, managing software dependencies requires additional considerations.

+Continuous Integration:
+While CI tools can enhance reproducibility, their setup can be complex and might not be suitable for all projects.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.